-If a device implementation meets the requirements of this section after any initial calibration when using the OpenSL ES PCM buffer queue API, for continuous output latency and cold output latency over at least one supported audio output device, it MAY report support for low-latency audio, by reporting the feature android.hardware.audio.low_latency via the android.content.pm.PackageManager class [Resources, 53].
+If a device implementation meets the requirements of this section after any initial calibration when using the OpenSL ES PCM buffer queue API, for continuous output latency and cold output latency over at least one supported audio output device, it is STRONGLY RECOMMENDED to report support for low-latency audio, by reporting the feature android.hardware.audio.low_latency via the android.content.pm.PackageManager class [Resources, 70].
 Conversely, if the device implementation does not meet these requirements it MUST NOT report support for low-latency audio.

-Device implementations that include android.hardware.microphone SHOULD meet these input audio requirements:
+Device implementations that include android.hardware.microphone are STRONGLY RECOMMENDED to meet these input audio requirements: